CryptoKitchen/CryptoKitchen/README.md

 ### Events Descriptions
  - Defi Summer Webinar: covers all the hottest DeFi trends.
 It is for blockchain-savvy audiences who want an intensive update on the fast-moving DeFi ecosystem.
 2h long.
  - Web3 Tools Workshop: introduces to using tools such as Metamask, Trustwallet, DAi, Maker/CDP, and so on.
-It is for any level.
+It is for audiences of any level, no pre-requisites to attend.
 2h long.

 ### Past Events
  - Sep.
 9 2020: Defi Summer Webinar https://www.meetup.com/Barcelona-Blockchain-Love/events/273088791/